wengandrew/fast-formation/README.md

 pip install -r requirements.txt
 ```

+#### Download the raw data files

+The raw battery data is not stored in this repo.
+Download a copy of the data [here](https://doi.org/10.7302/pa3f-4w30).

 #### Set up I/O folders

 Modify `paths.yaml` to point to your local paths.
 For example: